Joel-Haeberli/computer-science/docs/themes/SQL-Injection.md

 Avoid using the interpreter.
 Which means keeping data separate form commands and queries.

 Use safe API such as Strongly typed parameterized queries (Prepared Statements) or an ORM (Object Relational Mapping).
-Remember to still do some validation because these technics do only handle data escaping.
+Remember to still do some validation because these techniques do only handle data escaping.

-If you cannot avoid using an interpreter directly take care and be reminded of following technics:
+If you cannot avoid using an interpreter directly take care and be reminded of following techniques :

 - Validate your input
 - Use Prepared Statements (strongly typed parameterized queries)